• Home

 Dept 11 Sec 6 Plants (House or Potted)

-1. The use of or artificial flowers is prohibited, and no premiums will be paid.
+1. The use of or displaying of artificial flowers is prohibited and no premiums will be paid.

-2. Plants will not be accepted unless they have grown in containers for 2 mons.
+2. Plants will not be accepted for exhibition unless they have been growing in containers for two months.

 3. The management will not undertake to return exhibits or be responsible for the return of exhibits.
-Baskets or containers must be supplied by exhibitor & will be given every possible care the fair assumes no responsibility for their safety.
+Baskets or containers must be supplied by exhibitor and will be given every possible are but the management assumes no responsibility for their safety.

-4. Flowers or plants entered must be more than ordinary standard & quality to be entitled to an award.
+4. Flowers or plants entered for competition must be more than ordinary standard & quality to be entitled to an award.

 5. All entries must be grown by exhibitors except in arrangement classes.

-6. Unless otherwise noted, only 1 kind per pot.
+6. Unless otherwise noted, only one specimen per pot.
 Pots are not to exceed 10” in diameter or square.

 Indoor Plants & Flowers